Conifold transitions via affine geometry and mirror symmetry: Good relations

 \item[j)] if $p$ is an interior vertex point, and $U$ is a small connected neighborhood of $p$, then $j(U \cap S_{sm})$ has $6$ connected components.
 Let $v_k$, $k=1, \ldots,6$ denote the restrictions of $v$ to these components.
 Then the $v_k$'s span the whole of $T_pB$. \end{itemize} \end{defi}

-This definition differs from more common definitions of tropical varieties appearing in the literature.
-Here the embedding $j$ is topological, i.e. the components of $S_{sm}$ do not have to be mapped as affine subspaces of $B$.
-The more rigid tropical nature is captured by the vector field $v$, which has to be parallel along the components of $S_{sm}$ and has to satisfy the balancing condition.
-In particular the boundary of $S$ can also be mapped to a ``curved" $\Delta$ (see \S \ref{GSreconstruction} and Remark \ref{section}).
+Notice that the embedding $j$ is topological, i.e. the components of $S_{sm}$ do not have to be mapped as affine subspaces of $B$.
+In particular the boundary of $S$ can also be mapped to a ``curved" $\Delta$ (see \S \ref{GSreconstruction} and the comments following Theorem \ref{section}).

-Given a tropical conifold $(B, \mathcal{P}, \phi)$, it follows from \S \ref{tnodes_lagfib} that we can reconstruct the topological conifold $X_B$.
+Given a tropical conifold $(B, \mathcal{P}, \phi)$, in Corollary \ref{fibr_conifold} we constructed the topological conifold $X_B$.
 Strictly speaking, we do not have general symplectic or complex reconstruction theorems for conifolds, nevertheless we have topological smoothings and resolutions of $X_B$ and therefore we can speak about vanishing cycles and exceptional curves and it makes sense to ask whether these satisfy good relations.
 We will prove the following: